 These little Paper Butterflies are still classes as “easy” in my books, however, they are better for the a child that feels a LITTLE confident in making origami crafts already.
 They are easy, but just need a little more skills!
 DO try them, as I think these Origami Butterflies make a great decoration.

-This Origami Swan, very much has that “classic” Origami look about it and introduces some basic folds (i.e. the head) that you will find in many origami projects for kids.
+Here is an Origami classic – and a fantastic Origami project for beginners – The Origami Swan, it very much has that “classic” Origami look about it and introduces some basic folds (i.e. the head) that you will find in many origami projects for kids.
 So do take a look at this easy paper swan.
 It is cute and teaches you great skills!

 Super cute and EASY Origami Bats.
 The kids will love these!